Maximize Your Health Funds

 Simple Three-Step Process

-1. Consult Your Provider: Request a Letter of Medical Necessity (LMN) or a prescription for "Medical Massage" or "Therapeutic Manual Therapy".
+1. Consult Your Provider: Either download and send a copy of the PDF that is available above to your Physician or request a Letter of Medical Necessity (LMN) or a prescription for "Medical Massage" or "Therapeutic Manual Therapy".

 2. Book Your Treatment: Schedule your Kinetic Athletic Recovery or Nervous System Reset session.
 Mention you are using health funds so we can ensure your receipt is itemized correctly.

-3. Submit for Reimbursement: After your session, we will provide a detailed receipt including our provider NPI, tax ID, and clinical codes.
+3. Submit for Reimbursement: After your session, we will provide a detailed receipt including our provider NPI and clinical codes.
 You can then submit this to your HSA/FSA administrator through their online portal.

 Frequently Asked Questions